 Pantip Plaza is also very near Pratunam Market.
 In fact the above picture was taken in front of the door of Pantip Plaza.

-There is not much more than the (very worthwhile) market and Pantip Plaza here, but you can walk to the Erawan Shrine and Central World area from here (see above) and do the things mentioned above.
+There is not much more than the (very worthwhile) market and Pantip Plaza here, but you can walk to the Erawan Shrine and World Trade area from here (see above) and do the things mentioned above.

 Returning for a moment to Lumphini Park, you can see the Dusit Thani Hotel on the picture.
 If it is above your budget to stay there, have lunch or dinner in one of their restaurants, They are very good.